mpooleyEXPONENT/utility-scripts/README.md

 > - `-d destination_directory` specifies a path to the directory in which the output .txt file will be saved.
 Default is the current directory from which the script is called.
 > - `-a algorithm` specifies the openssl algorithm to use.
 Default is sha256
 > - `-f file_label` specifies the filename label that is appended to the timestamp.
 Default is _checksums.txt
+> - `-v` requests verbose output, which prints a list of filenames with their computed has values to the stdout
 > - `-t|-c` generates a tabulated version of the standard output with either tab (`-t`) of comma (`-c`) deliminted columns.
 Only the first of these flags is parsed.

 ### smb2win.sh